-When you do an ls -1 command, the current permissions are displayed for each file.
+When you do an ls -l command, the current permissions are displayed for each file.
 The first 10 characters are the permission fields for that file.
 A '-' in column one means a plain file.
 A 'd' in first column means a directory.

-''' -rw-r--r-- 1 cs203 cs203 245 Aug 14 14:16 humpty -rw-r--r-- 1 cs203 cs203 2147 Aug 14 14:16 jack_theory '''
+-rw-r--r-- 1 cs203 cs203 245 Aug 14 14:16 humpty -rw-r--r-- 1 cs203 cs203 2147 Aug 14 14:16 jack\theory

-The next nine characters are grouped into three characters each (rwx, r-x and r-) for the permissions for owner, group and world respectively.
+The next nine characters are grouped into three characters each $(\mathbf{rwx}, \mathbf{r-x} \text{ and } \mathbf{r-})$ for the permissions for owner, group and world respectively.
 The owner of the file is the login name that created it.
 In the above, both files are owned by cs203.
 The three characters for the owner's permission are 'rwx' which means the owner can read, can write and can execute the file.
 The Systems Administrator determines which login names are in a group.
 In this case, others in cs203's group can read and execute the files but can't write or changed them.
 The world is all others on the system.
 Anyone can read the files but can't changed them or execute them.